capricious-slingshot/capricious-slingshot.github.io/_posts/2019-07-17-ruby_gems_in_a_nutshell.markdown

 ### Installing a gem

-There are two ways to install a gem on your computer.
+There are two ways to install a Ruby Gem:

-1. Locally from the Command Line
+ - *Locally from the Command Line* -

 A program called bundler will fetch the latest gem version for your platform from Rubygems.org, or in the case of vendor specific gems, from the specified ``:path``.